kevinveenbirkenbach/cymais/docs/guides/developer/Role_Creation.md

 Now that you have defined the application settings, domain, and application ID, you need to create a Docker role that will build and run the containerized version of `my_service`.

 #### **Steps:**
-- Create a new directory under the `roles` directory, e.g., `roles/docker-my_service`.
+- Create a new directory under the `roles` directory, e.g., `roles/web-app-my_service`.
-- Inside the `docker-my_service` role, create the following files:
+- Inside the `web-app-my_service` role, create the following files:

 1. **`README.md`**:
     - Provide documentation on the new service and how it works within CyMaIS.